awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 }
 ```

-The full JSON structure closely resembles the [Example EndpointRequest](https://docs.aws.amazon.com/pinpoint/latest/apireference/rest-api-endpoint.html#rest-api-endpoint-schemas-requests) in the *Amazon Pinpoint API Reference*\.
-However, not all attributes in the EndpointRequest schema are supported when you import segments, including `EndpointStatus` and `EffectiveDate`\.
+The full JSON structure closely resembles the [example Endpoint request](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-endpoints-endpoint-id.html#apps-application-id-endpoints-endpoint-id-schemas) in the *Amazon Pinpoint API Reference*\.
+However, not all attributes in the Endpoint request schema are supported when you import segments, including `EndpointStatus` and `EffectiveDate`\.

 You can replace attribute names that are shown in italics with any value\.
 For example, you can create custom attributes called `User.UserAttributes.FirstName` and `User.UserAttributes.LastName`\.